Representation in Family Law Matters

 In the state of Massachusetts, a divorce can be "fault" or "no fault" and "contested" or "uncontested."
 A no-fault divorce occurs when both spouses agree that the marriage is over.
 A fault divorce occurs when one spouse accuses the other of desertion, cruel and abusive treatment, neglect, habitual intoxication, impotence, adultery, or confinement to a penal institution.

 If you and your spouse are in full agreement in terms of division of debt, division of assets, child custody, spousal support, etc., then your divorce is considered uncontested.
 If you and your spouse don’t fully agree on the terms of the divorce, it is considered a contested divorce.

 As you can see, a divorce is no simple parting of the ways.
 Even an amicable divorce will involve some degree of legal wrangling when documents are being drawn up and signed.
 This is why it is in your best interests to have experienced legal representation when ending a marriage.
-The Essex County attorneys at DiBella Law Offices, P.C., have been helping Massachusetts residents get favorable divorce settlements for over 12 years.
+The Essex County attorneys at DiBella Law Offices, P.C., have been helping Massachusetts residents get favorable divorce settlements for nearly two decades.
 Let them help you put a bad marriage behind you so you can get on with your life.

 A Full-Service Law Firm